Functional Fitness Solutions

 As a dental hygienist, you know all too well the physical demands the job places on your body.
 Hours of leaning over patients and endless repetitive motions can lead to muscle imbalances and pain—especially in the neck, shoulders, and back.
 Learn how functional yoga can help.

-Functional Yoga for Dental Hygienists
+Why Functional Yoga Matters for Dental Hygienists

 Downward dog for dental hygienists